sirio81/vmcli/README.md

         IdentityFile ~/.ssh/id_rsa_vmcli
     ...

-Try to login by ssh on all host before continuing.
+Make sure you can login by ssh on all host without being asked for password or fingerprint before continuing.

 Create the a cluster configuration file (see examples).